User Manual for Printer Applications

-This document will be a user manual, containing information about installing drivers provided as Printer/Scanner Applications, installing the CUPS Snap, configuring and using Web Interface options, and finally use the printer or scanner to print and scan respectively.
+This document is a user manual, containing information about installing drivers provided as Printer/Scanner Applications, installing the CUPS Snap, configuring and using web interface options, and finally use the printer or scanner to print and scan respectively.

 Introduction

-The user is relieved from most of the complexities as compared to the manufacturer and OpenPrinting in this switch to new technology.
-They are just required to install the driver provided as a Printer/Scanner Application (based on the manufacturer and model) and use the same to get their devices working.
+The user is relieved from most of the complexities arising from classic CUPS printer drivers, like needing packages for their particular distro (or at least compatible with it).
+With new format for printer drivers they just need to install the driver provided as a Printer/Scanner Application (based on the manufacturer and model) and use the same to get their devices working.

 Further, many manufacturer’s devices have options that cannot be translated into IPP attributes.
 So the users can change their printer/scanner properties through the Web GUI provided with the Printer/Scanner Application.